GaryHopeMS/MSBuildLab330/Lab Script.md

  }
 ```
-It is important to note that in a conversation context recency matters, the most recent text is what we want closer to the actual question.
+It is important to note that in a conversation, context recency matters, the most recent text is what we want closer to the actual question.
 To do that we will order the  **conversationMessages** in reverse TimeStamp order to select the most recent messages and count token usage to one message short of the **MaxConversationTokens** limit.

 2. Beneath the creation of the ordered conversationMessages list and initalization of the trimmedMessages list add the following code.